jonathandumas/ENVT3065-sustainability-and-challenges/README.md

 This course is available for all master students of the Applied Science Faculty and the Science Faculty.
 Contact me directly if you want to follow it at: jdumas@uliege.be

 WARNING: due to problems of agendas between the students of the applied science and science faculties, there are two slots:  Tuesday 09:00 AM - 12:30 AM (B28 R.75) and Friday 13:45 - 17:15 (B28 R21).
-We will discuss if we keep one or both when all the students know their agenda.
+You will be informed of when each lecture is performed.

-[doodle](https://doodle.com/poll/rbnurtw5c9sszkzi?utm_source=poll&utm_medium=link) to register for the second lecture
+[doodle](https://doodle.com/poll/rbnurtw5c9sszkzi?utm_source=poll&utm_medium=link) to register for the second lecture (climate collage)

 ![climate skeptic](https://github.com/jonathandumas/ENVT3065-sustainability-and-challenges/blob/abab692b36575cc64c464a56c0aaa9572283beb2/figures/climatosceptic.jpeg)